tulip-control/dd/doc.md

 ```

 `dd` supports "inline BDD references" via the `@` operator.
 These enable you
-to mention existing BDD nodes in formulae, without the need to expand them as
+to mention existing BDD nodes in formulas, without the need to expand them as
-formulae.
+formulas.
 For example:

 ```python
 u = bdd.add_expr('y \/ z')